swcarpentry/DEPRECATED-bc/novice/matlab/03-func.md

 they shouldn't ever be much longer than that, or the next person who reads it won't be able to understand what's going on.

+#### Challenges

+1. You can use the `strcat` function to  concatenate two strings, i.e., strcat('a', 'b') = 'ab'.
+Write a function called `fence` that takes two parameters: `original` and `wrapper`, and returns a new string that has the wrapper character at the beginning and at the end.

 ### The Call Stack